NotSooShariff/spotify-recently-played-readme/README.md

 # Spotify Recently Played README
-Display your recently played Spotify tracks on your GitHub profile README.
-Powered by [Vercel](https://vercel.com).

-> Check out [lastfm-recently-played-readme](https://github.com/JeffreyCA/lastfm-recently-played-readme) for a similar integration for Last.fm scrobbles.
+> Fork of a project to add Spotify history to my GitHub README

 ## Getting Started
 Click the button below to connect your Spotify account with the Vercel app.
 This is needed to access your recently played tracks.

 > By authorizing the app, you agree to have your Spotify username, access token, and refresh token stored on a secure Firebase database.
-This is required so you only need to authorize once and the app can automatically refresh access tokens in order to retrieve recent tracks.
+This is required so you only need to authorize once and the app can automatically refresh access tokens to retrieve recent tracks.
 >
 > You can revoke the app at https://www.spotify.com/account/apps.